eduardoagarcia/shef/README.md

 1. Create your user directory: `mkdir -p ~/.shef/user` (if it does not already exist)
 2. Create a new YAML file: `touch ~/.shef/user/my-recipes.yaml`
-3. Add your recipes following the format above
+3. Build and develop your recipes following the instructions above
 4. Run `shef -l` to see your new recipes

 ## AI-Assisted Recipe Creation

-Generate powerful Shef recipes quickly using AI tools like ChatGPT, Claude, or other large language models.
+You can generate powerful Shef recipes quickly using AI tools like ChatGPT, Claude, or other large language models.

 ### Using AI to Create Recipes